v2k8s.io/gengo/v2/codetags Index | Files

 Note: When processing Go source code comments, the Extract function is typically used first to find and isolate tag strings matching a specific prefix.
 Those extracted strings can then be parsed using this function.

 The value part of the tag is optional and follows an equals sign "=".
-If no equals sign and value are present, the `Value` field of the resulting TypedTag will be an empty string.
+If a value is present, it must be a string, int, boolean, identifier, or tag.

 For example,